scarl3tgit/sidequest-chromeos/README.md

 <p> 4.
 Run this command in the Linux terminal "tar -xf your_sidequest_xz_file_here.xz" (remove quotes and replace text before .xz) </p>
 <p> 5.
 Next, type in "cd your_sidequest_folder_here" to get inside the Sidequest folder (remove quotes and replace text after cd) </p>
 <p> 6.
 Run this command in the Linux terminal "chmod u+x sidequest" to allow access to running the script (may change in future updates)
 <p> 7.
-Install libnss3.so library with this command "sudo apt-get install libnss" (may change in future updates)</p>
+Install libnss3.so library with this command "sudo apt-get install libnss3" (may change in future updates)</p>
 <p> 8.
 Enable ADB Drivers (if you don't know how to check this <a href="https://youtu.be/lgIZuqwTuAo">link</a>) </p>
 <p> 9.
 Enable Developer Mode and make a app and name it whatever you would like (if you don't know how to check this <a href="https://youtu.be/lgIZuqwTuAo">link</a> </p>
 <p> 10.
 Restart your Quest (if on) </p>